KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an operation is attempted on a transaction that is in doubt, or an attempt is made to commit the transaction and the transaction becomes InDoubt.

-    throw [System.Transactions.TransactionInDoubtException]::New("an operation is attempted on a transaction that is in doubt, or an attempt is made to commit the transaction and the transaction becomes InDoubt.")
+    throw [System.Transactions.TransactionInDoubtException]::New('an operation is attempted on a transaction that is in doubt, or an attempt is made to commit the transaction and the transaction becomes InDoubt.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Transactions.TransactionInDoubtException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Transactions.TransactionInDoubtException.aspx)